TheZedxD/HyprRice/README.md

 - Animations disabled for snappy performance
 - Small inner gaps for tiling and no outer gaps
 - Waybar for system status and Wofi as application launcher
+- Waybar modules show tooltips and launch pavucontrol or NetworkManager when clicked
 - Autostarts Waybar and an Alacritty terminal
 - Solid black wallpaper via swaybg